Today I’m going to show you exactly how to do an SEO audit in 2021.

 Step #3: Speed Up Your Site

-And they recently rolled out a new update that makes speed even MORE important.
+And a while ago they rolled out a new update that makes speed even MORE important.

 Here’s how to get your site to load REALLY fast: